preciofishbone/OmniaDocsG2/pages/edit-page-navigation/index.rst

 Edit navigation
 ****************
-Using this option you can change the title and decide the node should be present in the Mega Menu and/or Current Navigation.
+Using this option you can change the title and decide if the node should be present in the Mega Menu and/or Current Navigation.

 1. Select the node in the navigation to edit.
 2. Open the menu and select "Edit Navigation".